aptos-labs/developer-docs/docs/nodes/identity-and-configuration.md

 - `validator-identity.yaml`.
 - `validator-full-node-identity.yaml`.

-The following command is used to generate the above key and identity YAMLs.
+The following command is used to generate the above key and identity YAML files.
 See, for example, [Step 10 while using AWS to deploy the validator node](./validator-node/operator/running-validator-node/using-aws.md), or in [Step 10 while using GCP](./validator-node/operator/running-validator-node/using-gcp.md).

 ```bash
 aptos genesis generate-keys --output-dir ~/$WORKSPACE/keys